TheCycoONE/darkenvader/README.md

 * The game makes use of what are now deprecated APIs.
 * Movement is VERY inefficient.
 At the time I didn't know how to show a portion of an image without reloading the whole thing.
-* On my computer the bottom of all the windows is being cut off.
-Something must have changed in the last 16 years about how height is calculated.
 * High score file is UTF-16 with no BOM, and written to wherever you run the game from.